espressif/esp-sr/speech_command_recognition/README.md

 ### User-defined Command

 Currently, users can define their own speech commands by using the command `make menuconfig`.
-You can refer to the method of adding speech commands in `menuconfig->Component config > ESP Speech Recognition->Add speech commands`, there are already 20 commands pre-stored in sdkconfig.
+You can refer to the method of adding speech commands in `menuconfig->Component config > ESP Speech Recognition->Add speech commands`, there are already 20 chinese commands and 7 english commands pre-stored in sdkconfig.

+**Chinese**

 |Command ID|Command|Command ID|Command|Command ID|Command|Command ID|Command|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|